TYPuzzler/TYPuzzler.github.io/userManual.md

 ## Known Bugs

-The puzzle piece rewards and puzzle progress systems don’t work.
+- The puzzle progress showcase may not be centered on small screen/small browser window.

 If you would like to contribute to the project, please read the instructions in developerGuide.md